changcv2021/chang2021cv.github.io/_pages/about.md

 **🔥 News**
 ------
+• 2025.01: Our paper "Vision-Language Embodiment for Monocular Depth Estimation" accepted by IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)
 • 2025.02: Our paper "Precision Monitoring of Dead Chickens and Floor Eggs with a Robotic Machine Vision Method" has been accepted as the Cover Story for AgriEngineering Issue 2 (February 2025).
 • 2025.02: Our paper "Precision Monitoring of Dead Chickens and Floor Eggs with a Robotic Machine Vision Method" accepted by AgriEngineering
 • 2025.01: Our paper "Depth Estimation Based on 3D Gaussian Splatting Siamese Defocus" accepted by International Conference on Robotics and Automation (ICRA)